Li Fengniang

-Li Fengniang (1144 – 16 July 1200) was a Chinese empress consort of the Song Dynasty, married to Emperor Guangzong of Song.
-She is known as the de facto ruler of the Song dynasty Empire during the reign of her spouse.
+Li Fengniang (1144 – 16 July 1200), posthumously honored as Empress Ciyi, was a Chinese empress consort of the Song dynasty, married to the Emperor Guangzong of Song.
+She was as the de facto ruler of the Song dynasty during the reign of her spouse.

 Life

 Empress Li was born as Fengniang, daughter of general Li Dao, a military commissioner from Anyang.
 According to legend, a Daoist priest and matchmaker one day predicted that she was destined to be the mother of the people.
 After having made the prediction, the priest asked for an audience with the emperor, and successfully negotiated for her to be accepted as consort of the emperor's grandson Zhao Dun, the future Emperor Guangzong.

 As crown princess

 Li was accepted as the consort of Prince Dun, and became Crown Princess when her spouse was elevated to the position of heir to the throne in 1170.
 Crown Princess Li was described as dominant and independent minded.
 She complained of the concubines of her husband to the retired Emperor Gaozong as well as to her father-in-law Emperor Xiaozong who became displeased with her and asked her to act in a more submissive way, such as the Empress Dowager Wu.
 Li refused to submit, however, and there are several stories illustrating how she came to dominate her husband.